 - 5.6.1 The Housing Act 2004 requires Councils to assess the accommodation needs of Gypsies and Travellers and to provide accommodation based on the findings of that assessment.
-Local authorities in Dorset are working together to produce a joint Gypsy and Traveller Development Plan Document, which will identify sites throughout Dorset to meet the needs of these groups. - The Councils are committed to working in partnership with Gypsies and Travellers and with their representative groups, and with local residents, to seek solutions to issues concerning Gypsy and Traveller accommodation.
-In the interim period prior to the adoption of the Gypsy and Traveller Development Plan Document, the following policy will apply.
-In determining applications, issues of adequate levels of privacy and residential amenity for the occupiers, impact on the amenities of adjacent occupiers, and any detrimental impact upon the natural environment will also be taken into account under the relevant policies.
-Proposals for sites for Travelling Showpeople will also need to provide adequate space for residential, maintenance and storage uses and be well related to the public highway network to accommodate the safe passage of large vehicles and pedestrians and located so as to minimise the impact of on-site business activities on neighbouring properties. - 5.6.2 Prior to the adoption of the Gypsy and Traveller Development Plan Document, planning applications for Gypsy and Traveller sites will be determined in accordance with national planning policy for Traveller sites
+Local authorities in Dorset are working together to produce a joint Gypsy and Traveller Development Plan Document, which will identify sites throughout Dorset to meet the needs of these groups. - 5.6.2 The Councils are committed to working in partnership with Gypsies and Travellers and with their representative groups, and with local residents, to seek solutions to issues concerning Gypsy and Traveller accommodation.
+In determining applications, issues of adequate levels of privacy and residential amenity for the occupiers, impact on the amenities of adjacent occupiers, and any detrimental impact upon the natural environment will be taken into account under the relevant policies.
+Proposals for sites for Travelling Showpeople will also need to provide adequate space for residential, maintenance and storage uses and be well related to the public highway network to accommodate the safe passage of large vehicles and pedestrians and located so as to minimise the impact of on-site business activities on neighbouring properties. - 5.6.3 Prior to the adoption of the Gypsy and Traveller Development Plan Document, planning applications for Gypsy and Traveller sites will be determined in accordance with national planning policy for Traveller sites